rgxhomie/genesis_case/README.md

 # Genesis Academy Case

-Welcome to my case application!
+Welcome to my case application! <br />
-This project is built using the [Nest.js](https://nestjs.com/) framework for Genesis Academy SE School 4.0.
+This project is built using the [Nest.js](https://nestjs.com/) framework for Genesis Academy SE School 4.0. <br />
-Technology stack used in this project are:
+Technology stack used in this project are: <br />
-    - Node.js with Nest.js as a backend framework
+    - Node.js with Nest.js as a backend framework  <br />
-    - Typescript
+    - Typescript <br />
-    - PostgreSQL
+    - PostgreSQL <br />
-    - Prisma ORM
+    - Prisma ORM <br />

 ## Table of Contents